Who can become an organ and tissue donor?

 - While your age and medical history will be considered, you shouldn't assume you're too young, too old or not healthy enough to become a donor.

-- All major religions support organ and tissue donation and transplantation.
+- All major religions support organ and tissue donation for transplantation.

-- The aged and people with chronic health conditions can be donors.
+- Older Australians and people with chronic health conditions can be donors.
 Only a few medical conditions preclude donation of organs.

 - People can also donate a kidney or part of their liver while they are still alive, though this is usually restricted to those wanting to transform the life of someone they know.